Make research grants conditional on tackling racial inequality – Hepi

 –Prof Bhopal, University of Birmingham

-In his chapter, ‘Addressing competing inequalities in higher education’, Prof Bhopal wrote: “When race is introduced, so too is a weariness with the equalities agenda, an economising logic for diversity work, and justifications for inequalities more universal or more deserving than those of race.”
+In her chapter, ‘Addressing competing inequalities in higher education’, Prof Bhopal wrote: “When race is introduced, so too is a weariness with the equalities agenda, an economising logic for diversity work, and justifications for inequalities more universal or more deserving than those of race.”

 Bhopal says gender inequality has been more successfully challenged because the British Medical Research Council made research grants conditional on institutions holding a Silver or Gold Athena SWAN award, which incentivised universities to engage with the project.